-Our director of facilities and maintenance, Rollie Everson, agrees.
+AMSOIL Director of Facilities and Maintenance, Rollie Everson, agrees.
 “I like to get them [engines] warm before putting any type of stress on the mechanical components.
 This makes sure components expand at a gradual rate when they are cold.”

-Another reason to warm-up your bike is to circulate the oil.
-Here again John Skuzinski has some great insight.
+Another reason to warm up your bike is to circulate the oil.
+Here again John Skuzinski has some good insight.
 “Cold oils inhibit pumpability and flowability, making it more prone to thin-film and hydrodynamic-wedge breakdown.
 Under extreme cold-oil conditions, it is possible that the oil won’t be able to flow into the oil pump, leading to bearing and journal damage and wear.”